arnavv-guptaa/arnavv-guptaa/README.md

 - 👋 Hi, I’m Arnav @arnavv-guptaa
--  I’m interested in Quantitative Finance, Statistics and AI/ML
+-  I work on projects in Quantitative Finance, Statistics and AI
--  I’m currently learning python and R
--  I’m looking to collaborate on interesting research projects in the field of quantitative finance or computer vision